myobie/dot-files/README.md

 I’ve made three functions to parse if the current branch is dirty and output some unicode char that looks like a snowflake, to parse if the current branch has un-pushed commits and output some unicode arrows pointing up to the git’s in the sky, and one to parse the number of background jobs.
 The functions are good to output nothing if their conditions are false.

-I also prefer to type near a dollar sign, but I also like that dollar sign to be yellow.
-So I used the color codes stuff to make it yellow in the `PS1`.
+I also prefer to type next to dollar sign and I also like that dollar sign to be yellow.

 ### `.bash_profile`